 While many patients seek to exchange their bigger implant for a smaller one, some patients want, instead, to go bigger.
 This is especially true with patients who have gained weight.
 The important thing is to create a new breast that fits your body contour.
 Certain patients who want to go smaller and who have enough natural breast tissue may be able to get away with a breast revision procedure using fat alone.
 For some patients, Dr. Doherty uses fat grafting to smooth out transitions so that the implant less visible or to add a bit more upper pole fullness.

 In very rare cases, there may be a problem with your implant such as:

 - implant malposition

 The latter is when the implant drops out of its original position due to loose skin and/or breast tissue.
 While some patients simply want to remove their implant all together, most want to exchange their current implant.
-Certain patients who got saline implants the first time around due to the silicone scare of the early 1990’s may now want to exchange them for one of the newer silicone gel breast implant models.
+Certain patients who received saline implants the first time around due to the silicone scare of the early to mid1990’s may now want to exchange them for one of the newer silicone gel breast implant models.
 But even if you want to stay the same size, the breast implant exchange procedure is never as simple as swapping out one implant for another.